Josip Broz Tito: Tito–Stalin split

-On 26 June 1950, the National Assembly supported a crucial bill written by Milovan Đilas and Tito regarding "socialist self-management", a type of cooperative independent socialist experiment that introduced profit sharing and workplace democracy in previously state-run enterprises, which then came under direct social ownership of the employees.
-On 13 January 1953, they established that the law on self-management was the basis of the entire social order in Yugoslavia.
-Tito also succeeded Ivan Ribar as the President of Yugoslavia on 14 January 1953, becoming the official head of state.
+In June 1950, the National Assembly supported a crucial bill written by Milovan Đilas and Tito regarding "socialist self-management", a type of cooperative independent socialist experiment that introduced profit sharing and workplace democracy in previously state-run enterprises, which then came under direct social ownership of the employees.
+On 13 January 1953, they established that the law on self-management was the basis of the social order in Yugoslavia.
+Tito succeeded Ivan Ribar as the President of Yugoslavia on 14 January 1953, becoming the official head of state.
 After Stalin's death, Tito rejected the USSR's invitation for a visit to discuss the normalisation of relations between the two nations.
-Nikita Khrushchev and Nikolai Bulganin visited Tito in Belgrade in 1955 and apologised for wrongdoings by Stalin's administration, signing the Belgrade declaration.
+Nikita Khrushchev and Nikolai Bulganin visited Tito in Belgrade in 1955 and apologised for wrongdoings by Stalin, signing the Belgrade declaration.
 Tito visited the USSR in 1956, which signalled to the world that animosity between Yugoslavia and USSR was easing.
 Rapprochement between the two countries would not last long, as Yugoslav leadership took an increasingly explicit posture of non-alignment in the aftermath of the Hungarian Revolution of 1956.
-Relations further deteriorated in the late 1960s because of Yugoslav economic reforms which consciously linked Yugoslavia to the international system, as well as Tito's support for the Prague Spring, which itself found much of its inspiration in Yugoslav market socialism, and opposition to the subsequent Warsaw Pact invasion of Czechoslovakia.
+Relations further deteriorated in the 1960s because of Yugoslav economic reforms which consciously linked Yugoslavia to the international system, as well as Tito's support for the Prague Spring, which found much of its inspiration in Yugoslav market socialism, and opposition to the subsequent Warsaw Pact invasion of Czechoslovakia.

 The Tito–Stalin split had large ramifications for countries outside the USSR and Yugoslavia.
 It has, for example, been given as one of the reasons for the Slánský trial in Czechoslovakia, in which 14 high-level Communist officials were purged, with 11 of them being executed.
-Stalin put pressure on Czechoslovakia to conduct purges in order to discourage the spread of the idea of a "national path to socialism", which Tito espoused.
+Stalin put pressure on Czechoslovakia to conduct purges to discourage the spread of the idea of a "national path to socialism", which Tito espoused.